chase2981/new-rd-angular/guides/getting-started.md

 For help getting started with a new Angular app, check out the [Angular CLI](https://cli.angular.io/).

-For existing apps, follow these steps to begin using Rent Dynamics software.
+For existing apps, follow these steps to begin using Angular Material.

 ### Step 1: Install Angular Material and Angular CDK